Iconic Daredevil Evel Knievel Dies at 69

 Undaunted by the turndown, Knievel kept mounting high-powered motorcycles and jumping over things -- 10 cars, then 12, then 16.
 On Jan.
 1, 1968, he attempted to leap 141 feet over the fountains in front of Caesars Palace in Las Vegas.

-The takeoff went all right and he cleared the fountains, but when he landed, the motorcycle skidded and he tumbled end over end across a parking lot, suffering multiple fractures of the hip, pelvis, legs and one arm.
-He didn't regain consciousness for 31 days.
+The takeoff went all right and he cleared the fountains, but when he landed, the motorcycle skidded and he tumbled end over end across a parking lot, suffering multiple fractures of the hip, pelvis,

 In February 1971, he jumped 19 cars and cleared 150 feet.
 Not long afterward, he jumped 20.
 Thousands paid to watch him do it.